Vik0t/maxui-app.io/server/VERCEL_DEPLOYMENT_GUIDE.md

 2. Ensure your database password is correct
 3. Verify that your Supabase project is not paused

+### Database Initialization Issues

+If you encounter database initialization errors (common with Supabase free tier):

+1. The application tries to automatically create tables on first run
+2. Supabase free tier may have restrictions that prevent automatic table creation
+3. If you see errors like "insufficient privileges", you need to manually create the tables:
+   a.
+Go to your Supabase project dashboard
+   b.
+Navigate to SQL Editor
+   c.
+Copy and run the SQL commands from `server/migrations/init.sql`

 ### CORS Issues

 If you encounter CORS issues: